The Night They Saved Christmas: Plot

 Ed then takes them to North Pole City.
 They meet Santa (Art Carney) and Mrs. Claus (June Lockhart).
 Santa shows them his secrets, including a device that slows time down so he can make all his deliveries in one night and anti-radar devices that protect North Pole City from being sighted.
 Santa then shows Claudia how North Pole City has sustained damage because of the dynamiting at "Site A" and how the city is right next to "Site B," where the company may also begin to dynamite.
 He warns them that one blast at Site B would mean the end of the city and, therefore, Christmas as they know it.
 He then says that the main oil field is actually at Site A and that they will find it if they keep dynamiting there.
+Claudia initially does not believe Santa and remains unconvinced that he is real, until he proves it by perfectly recounting a Christmas experience from Claudia's childhood that only he could have known about.

 Upon returning home, Claudia tells Michael and Murdock what Santa said about where the oil is.
 Murdock believes that Claudia and the kids were given a hallucinogenic drug by Gaylord, the corrupt head of a rival oil company, to keep them dynamiting in the wrong place.
 Murdock orders that Site B be dynamited on Christmas Eve so they can get to the oil before Gaylord does.

 The kids eavesdrop on this meeting and decide to sneak out of the house in the middle of the night and take a snowmobile to warn Santa.
-The youngest Child, C. B., is left behind to tell the parents where the older two went.
-When C. B. tells Claudia, the latter takes off in her plane to look for them.
+The youngest child, C.B., is left behind to tell the parents where the older two went.
+When C.B. tells Claudia, the latter takes off in her plane to look for them.
 She sights snowmobile tracks and follows them into an ice fog.
 Santa, with his sleigh and reindeer, goes into the fog to rescue them and takes them back to North Pole City.
 The ice fog keeps Claudia and the kids trapped inside North Pole City, so they must remain there until the fog lifts.